sootsim flow

 --headlesspass headless=true to the launch driver (useful with —driver playwright)

---session <id>target a specific current session
+--sim <sim>target a specific current sim

 --electronprefer the desktop companion for this flow run